andrew-tawfik/DelaunayMesh/README.md

 ## Overview

 This project implements a Delaunay triangulation algorithm using C++.
 The program efficiently generates a mesh of triangles from a given set of points, ensuring that no point lies inside the circumcircle of any triangle in the mesh.
-Delauny triangulation for mesh generation results in well-shaped triangles that are useful in various applications, including computational geometry, finite element analysis, and computer graphics.
+Delaunay triangulation for mesh generation results in well-shaped triangles that are useful in various applications, including finite element analysis and computer graphics.

 ## Algorithm